jalanb/pym/docs/index.rst

 Editing is the heart of pym, a means of transforming ideas into structured text.

 An editor is an interface between a person and structured text.
-The person has a keyboard and sees a window, hitting keys changes the window.
+The person has a keyboard and sees a window, tapping keys changes the window.
 The person first needs to learn which keys lead to which changes on screen.
+As soon as changes are made the screen shows diff from original.

+Screen shows one dir, file or function (aka package, module or function) at a time.

+We are stopped on a breakpoint, showing a function, with stopped line underlined in :red:`red`.
+If there is an active error (aka Exception) then all (all data leading to) data on this line is marked :red:`red`.
+All code which has been run without error is shown :green:`green`, and all other data is shown :blue:`blue`.

+18 Keys: j/k (up/down (+/- Y)), h/l (backward/forward (-/+ X)), g/; (out/in (-/+ Z))
+      u/i (keyboard/screen), y/o (), t/p (take/paste)
+      m/, (mark/goto), n/. (type/continue), b// (bookmark/search)

+More leftward keys (on a QWERTY keyboard) "more general", "pull", "back" More rightward keys mean "more specific", "push", "forward

+Warning to vim users - some keys may seem the opposite of what you're used to.

+What are we all doing here anyway?
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 I have a screen, you have a keyboard.

-I have code (and stuff) that I could show you, you have the means to choose between them.
-Assuming your capacity for choosing is infinite, so I need to know which code you'd like to look at.
+I have codes, etc., that I could show you, you have the means to choose between them.
+Assuming your capacity for choosing is infinite, I need to know which code you'd like to look at.
 So we'll start with disk structures - trees with directories and files.
 And some recognisable patterns.
 Sounds like a similar structure to real code (modules are trees with blocks and lines), but simpler.

-Structured text is ever a snapshot from a flow of ideas the coder has about the program being created.
+Structured text is ever a snapshot from a flow of your ideas to the codes being witten.
 On a good day the ideas flow toward some runnable tree which works, but on a bad day they `chase around random forests <https://en.wikipedia.org/wiki/Mind_monkey>`_, crashing blindly into `insects <https://en.wikipedia.org/wiki/Software_bug>`_.
 It is important to store correct program text, more important to grasp ideas behind that text, and most important to grok the flow.

-An editor should be the first step of a `REPL <https://en.wikipedia.org/wiki/REPL>`_: reading ideas from the coder and passing them on to an evaluator, and incidentally to a disk.
+An editor should appear in a `debugger <https://docs.python.org/3/library/pdb.html>`_: accepting `changes <>`_ from the coder and passing them on to an `evaluator<  >`_, and incidentally to a `disk <http://www.pygit2.org/>`_.
 It is rarely an end in itself, and should not get in the way of the larger cycle.
 Hence an editor should be quick, and more efficient of the coder's time than other factors. pym should look for the flow of ideas in the iterations of the REPL, noting steps such as when tests start to pass, and so development moves on.

 pym should be editable by itself.
 This is a high priority - I do not have a lot of time for coding personal projects such as pym, the sooner it is "good enough" to be usable daily for editing other programs, but *quickly* fixable, then the more development it will actually get.
-(Such has been my experience with `my dot files <https://github.com/jalanb/dotjab/blob/master/functons>`_, in particular since I added `we <https://github.com/jalanb/what/blob/650677f8d0e80bc9aa9552cb5f87c42d34801b30/what.sh#L55>`_).
+(Such has been my experience with `my dot files <https://github.com/jalanb/dotjab/blob/master/functons>`_, in particular since I added `a function to edit functions <https://github.com/jalanb/what/blob/650677f8d0e80bc9aa9552cb5f87c42d34801b30/what.sh#L55>`_).

 pym is inherently a modal editor, and one is not directly editing plain text.
 Some parts of the program will look more like plain text than others, e.g. names.
 But each structure in the tree uses its own specialised sub-editor, e.g. there is a different editor for an else branch than for a function definition than for a function. pym should transition between such editors unnoticeably to the user, not needing any "start loop here" instructions, although they could be explicitly given.
 Command/insert mode might toggle on the CAPS LOCK key.